I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 6. Press Ctrl+S (Mac: Cmd+S) to save

-Note that functions are not recognized until you save.
-After saving, "No functions" in the top toolbar will change to a function list.
+Note that functions won't be recognized until you save.
+After saving, the "No functions" in the top toolbar will change to a function list.

 Property Name Value Description

-WATCH_FOLDER_ID <Monitoring folder ID> ID of the target folder
+WATCH_FOLDER_ID <Monitoring folder ID> ID of the folder to monitor

 OUTPUT_FOLDER_ID <Output folder ID> ID of the parent folder for .md output